United States Congressman Marc Veasey proudly represents Texas’ newly drawn Congressional District 33 in the U.S. House

-Congressman Veasey was appointed in the 116th Congress to serve on the Committee on Energy and Commerce.
-Prior to his new committee appointments, Rep. Veasey served on the Armed Services Committee and the Committee on Science Space and Technology.
+Congressman Veasey was appointed in the 117th Congress to serve on the Committee on Energy and Commerce and Armed Services Comittee.
+Prior to his committee appointments, Rep. Veasey served on the Armed Services Committee and the Committee on Science Space and Technology.

 Throughout his time in Congress, Rep. Veasey founded the first Congressional Voting Rights Caucus to address the immediate need to eliminate the barriers and discrimination too many Americans face at the polls.
 In the 117th Congress, he accepted his appointment as an Assistant and Regional Whip.
 In the 117th Congress, the Congressman was appointed to serve as a Whip for the Gun Violence Prevention Taskforce.